-As a general rule, CTV does not grant permission to make copies and/or publish derivative works (clips or otherwise edited versions) of programs for which CTV owns the copyright.
-With written approval from the General Manager, unedited copies of CTV-produced programs may be allowed under certain conditions.
+As a general rule, CTV does not grant permission to make copies and/or publish derivative works (clips or otherwise edited versions) of programs for which CTV owns the copyright, including coverage of government meetings.
+With written approval from the management, unedited copies of CTV-produced programs may be allowed under certain conditions (including government meetings).

-Executive Producers agree to indemnify and save harmless CTV, the City of Knoxville, Knox County, Comcast Xfinity, WOW!, Charter, at&t U-verse and any members of their staffs, Boards of Directors, officers, stockholders, etc., from any and all claims, demands, damages or other liabilities which may be made against or arise out of the broadcast of the program submitted to them, whether or not the program has been reviewed by CTV prior to broadcast, and to pay CTV, the City of Knoxville, Knox County, Comcast Xfinity, WOW!, Charter, and at&t U-verse all legal fees and expenses incurred by it in connection with any legal proceedings concerning broadcast of this program, as such legal fees and expenses arise.
+Executive Producers agree to indemnify and save harmless CTV, the City of Knoxville, Knox County, Comcast/Xfinity, Knology/WOW!, Charter, AT&T/U-verse and any members of their staffs, boards of directors, officers, or stockholders, from any and all claims, demands, damages, or other liabilities which may be made against or arise out of the broadcast of the program submitted to them, whether or not the program has been reviewed by CTV prior to broadcast; and to pay CTV, the City of Knoxville, Knox County, Comcast/Xfinity, Knology/WOW!, Charter, and AT&T/U-verse all legal fees and expenses incurred by it in connection with any legal proceedings concerning broadcast of such programs, as such legal fees and expenses arise.

 CTV encourages community producers to exercise the responsible expression of their 1st Amendment rights.
-Executive Producers are solely responsible and legally accountable for the content of their programs and as such may be subject to prosecution for the broadcast of illegal material.
-Executive Producers are required to complete a Producer Agreement Form in which the Executive Producer accepts responsibility for the content of the program and provides CTV with a contact telephone number through which the Executive Producer can be reached for viewer comments.
+Executive Producers must be at least 18 years of age and are solely responsible and legally accountable for the content of their programs and as such may be subject to prosecution for the broadcast of illegal material.
+Executive Producers are required to complete a Producer Agreement Form in which they accept responsibility for the content of the program and provides CTV with a contact telephone number through which the Executive Producer can be reached for viewer comments.
 This phone number will be made available to all who request it.
-Executive Producers must be at least 18 years of age.

 The following are absolutely prohibited for any and all programs or messages cablecast on the access channel administered by CTV: